GiovanniGiacometti/Light-Strava-Client/README.md

 These information are created and provided as soon as the application is created.
 However, you still need to authorize the application to access your data.
 Specifically, you need to interact with the Strava API to request an authorization code for specific [scopes](https://developers.strava.com/docs/authentication/#detailsaboutrequestingaccess), which will then be exchanged for a new access token and a refresh token.

 This process is well described in the [Strava API documentation](https://developers.strava.com/docs/getting-started).
-What you need to understand is that these steps will generate 3 new important pieces of information:
+What is relevant is that these steps will generate 3 new important pieces of information:

 - `access_token`: a new authorized token that allows the application to access your data.
 - `refresh_token`: a token that allows the application to refresh the access token.